osinkolu/Decalicifier/README.md

 ## 📌 Project Overview

-Decalcifier is a machine learning-based API that predicts the number of hours required to decalcify different types of bone samples based on specific parameters.
+Decalcifier is a machine learning-based API that predicts the number of hours required to decalcify different types of bone samples based on specific parameters.&#x20;

 ## 🚀 How It Works